Refining and polishing stories by removing any hindrance between the author's intent and the reader's perception

 Send me an email with information about your content (such as topic, genre, length, target audience, publishing goals, which level of editing it needs, etc.) and any questions you have for me, and I will respond with my availability.

-If the time frame is acceptable, send me your document, and I will give you a quote along with a free sample edit.
-I can edit in MS Word with the Track Changes feature, Adobe Acrobat with Sticky Notes, or Google Docs in Suggesting mode.
+Send me your document, and I will give you a quote along with a free sample edit.
+I need to look over your entire manuscript to make sure we are a good fit and to give you an accurate quote.
+I can edit in MS Word with Track Changes and in Adobe Acrobat with Comments.

-I will send you an invoice for the final payment and email your document.
+I will send you an invoice for the final payment and email your document when payment is received.

-I am a freelance editor with a background in education and a passion for effective communication (and for really good books).
-I love correcting the errors and improving the flow in others’ writing so that their message is unimpeded.
+I am a freelance editor with a background in education and a love for effective communication (and for really good books).
+I correct the errors and improve the flow for writers so their stories are unimpeded.

-I have a BA in communication and worked as a private tutor while editing academic papers on a volunteer basis.
-When I decided to become a professional editor, I completed the High-Level Proofreading Pro and the Art of Line Editing training courses taught by Edit Republic and the Substantive Editing for Fiction courses taught by The PEN Institute.
+I have a BA in communication (technical writing) and worked as a private tutor while editing academic papers on a volunteer basis, but my passion is the craft of editing fiction so it is clear, correct, consistent, and compelling for readers.
+When I switched to fiction editing, I completed the High-Level Proofreading and Copyediting Pro and the Art of Line Editing training courses taught by Edit Republic and Fiction Boot Camp taught by The PEN Institute.

-While I have always had a keen eye for grammar, word use, and consistency, this is when I learned the more technical aspects of editing and current industry standards.
-My love of language has turned into a career that allows me to help writers communicate their ideas and stories clearly.
+My love of language has turned into a career that allows me to help writers communicate their stories clearly.